-With paragraph 1.1.6 similarly modified to provide that the Owners have served the CMO/ManCo with an engrossed lease/s (as appropriate) as aforesaid of the land on which the Facilities are located in a form previously approved by the CMO/ManCo or in the event that the CMO/ManCo has still not approved the their existing purpose equally well if modified as proposed.
+With paragraph 1.1.6 similarly modified to provide that the Owners have served the CMO/ManCo with an engressed lease/s (as appropriate) as aforesaid of the land on which the Facilities are located in a form previously approved by the CMO/ManCo or in the event that the CMO/ManCo has still not approved the same within 6 weeks of the relevant owner serving the same) in a form previously approved by the Council (where the Council's approval of the form of lease proposed by the Owners is not to from the provision of these Facilities where they are wanted.
+Accordingly, the obligations will serve their existing purpose equally well if modified as proposed.